Skip to content

 Good systems are built for handoffs, exceptions, and partial information, not just the happy path drawn in planning decks.

-Operational systems expose weak thinking quickly.
-They reveal where abstractions were too clean, where ownership was too vague, and where product decisions ignored the real structure of work.
+Operational software exposes weak product thinking quickly.
+It shows where abstractions were too clean, where ownership was too vague, and where the real structure of work was edited out of the design.

 Designing for operational reality does not mean accepting chaos as a product strategy.
 It means identifying what is essential, what can be simplified, and where the system needs to be more honest about the complexity it carries.